Hunting With Golden Eagles Mongolia

 Kazakh hospitality western Mongolia

-If you’re visiting a Kazakh family you will probably get to try the beshbarmak – a dish consisting of boiled horse or mutton.
-This is is one of the most popular Kazakh dishes and is also called ‘five fingers’ because of the way it is eaten – using your hands.
+If you visit a Kazakh family, you will probably get to try beshbarmak, a dish consisting of boiled horse or mutton.
+This is one of the most popular Kazakh dishes, also called “five fingers” because it is eaten with the hands.
 Traditionally, the chunks of boiled meat are cut and served by the host in order of the guests’ importance.
-Another favourite Kazakh dish that you will probably be invited to try is kazy a traditional sausage made of fattened horsemeat – often part of a celebratory meal.
+Another favorite Kazakh dish you may be invited to try is kazy, a traditional sausage made of fattened horsemeat, often part of a celebratory meal.

-During festivals or in the market of Ulgii you will also find shashlik – kebabs cooked over a charcoal fire, typically made from lamb or beef.
+During festivals or in the markets of Ulgii, you will also find shashlik, kebabs cooked over a charcoal fire, typically made from lamb or beef.

 Image: EL guest Kairi Aun

-There are year-round domestic flights to Ulgii (the provincial capital of Bayan Ulgii Province) from Ulaanbaatar with MIATHunnu Air and AeroMongolia.
-There are no daily flights but there’s a good service.
-It might feel a little like having arrived at the end of the road but Ulgii itself is worth spending time in – especially time spent exploring the black market.
+There are year-round domestic flights to Ulgii, the provincial capital of Bayan Ulgii Province, from Ulaanbaatar with MIAT, Hunnu Air, and AeroMongolia.
+While there are no daily flights, the service is reliable.
+Ulgii, though it may feel like the end of the road, is worth spending time in, especially exploring the black market.

 Ulgii - the provincial capital of western Mongolia